-17. The transition from adults to eggs and sperm in the gene pool can seem mysterious, so it's worth some effort to understand how EvoBeaker does it.
+- [14] The transition from adults to eggs and sperm in the gene pool can seem mysterious, so it's worth some effort to understand how EvoBeaker does it.
 Before clicking the button to allow the adults to disintegrate into gametes, consider the rules EvoBeaker follows and predict what the allele frequencies will be in the new gene pool.
 To keep things simple, EvoBeaker takes humans to be hermaphrodites.
 That is, every adult makes both eggs and sperm.
 Each adult makes exactly four gametes.
 The genotypes of the four gametes are determined by the rules of Mendelian genetics.
 That is, an MM individual makes two M eggs and two M sperm.
-An MV individual makes an M egg and a V egg, plus an M sperm and a V sperm.
-Fill in the blanks at the top of the next page to predict what the allele frequencies will be in the gene pool.
+An MV individual makes an M egg and a V egg, plus an M sperm and a V sperm. - [14.1] Fill in the following blanks to predict what the allele frequencies will be in the gene pool.